Thomas Chaloner (courtier): Jacobean period

 Towards the end of Elizabeth's reign, at the instance of Sir Robert Cecil, afterwards Earl of Salisbury, Chaloner went into Scotland, where he became so great a favourite with King James VI of Scotland that even Sir Francis Bacon sought his recommendation.
+He wrote to Chancellor Egerton that he was with James VI eight days before the death of Elizabeth I, advising on the government to be established at the Union of the Crowns when she died.

 Chaloner attended James on his journey to take possession of the English throne, and on the arrival at York headed the deputation to the mayor.
 Queen Anne gave him the management of her private estate, and the king appointed him governor of the king's eldest son Prince Henry in 1603.
+Chaloner discussed with Robert, Lord Sidney a plan to extend the park of Nonsuch Palace for the convenience of the queen.
+King James would exchange another property with the landowner Lord Lumley.
+Chaloner wrote to Sidney that his son would be welcome in the Prince's household and he would take good care of him.

 Chaloner was to form the household into what the king called "a courtly college", and no gentleman could take the prince out without his consent.
 For his services as the head official of the 420 servants of the prince his "wages and diet" were £66 13s.
 4d. a year.
-In 1605 he attended the prince to Oxford — Magdalen College being chosen out of respect to him — and there, along with forty-two noblemen, gentlemen, and esquires, he was made a Master of Arts.
+In 1605 he attended the prince to Oxford – Magdalen College being chosen out of respect to him – and there, along with forty-two noblemen, gentlemen, and esquires, he was made a Master of Arts.